cmclean/nucleus/docs/source/nucleus/util/variant_utils.md

 <a name="format_filters"></a>
 ### `format_filters(variant)`
 ```
-Gets a human-readable string showing the filters applied to variant.
+Returns a human-readable string showing the filters applied to variant.

 Returns a string with the filter field values of variant separated by commas.
 If the filter field isn't set, returns vcf_constants.MISSING_FIELD ('.').